No Place For The Meek?

 In 2019 a repair project was undertaken.
 The project was slated to start and finish in the spring of 2019, however it was not finished unitl August.
 Coincidentially Mr. Fenn had a 'gut feeling' that the poem would be solved during the search season of 2019.

 The identity of this clue is further confirmed in my mind by the Hint in Mr. Fenn's chapter "Great Literature".
 He writes something to the effect of "If Robert Redford had written a book, it would be better than these."
 Indicating the Redford had NOT written a book.
-Well he did.
+Well Mr. Redford did.
 The book is called "The Outlaw Trail" and it was published in the 1970's.
 I am CERTAIN that Mr. Fenn has a copy of this book.
 Probably a first edtion.
 Probably signed by Mr. Redford.
+Fenn may have even wanted to go along for the ride?
+Did FF ride horses?

 On page 128 of The Outlaw Trail there is a photo of Mr Redford riding with his posse along the south side of the Green River.
 (See the next clue) and in the background (look close) there is a photo of the Swinging Bridge.